jacob-israel-turner/jacob-israel-turner.github.io/_posts/05-05-2015-CodeCardio-Tutorial.markdown

 ---
 layout: post
-title:  "CodeCardio Tutorial"
+title:  "Introduction to CodeCardio"
 date:   2015-05-05 09:51:25
 categories: javascript tutorial codecardio
 tags: featured
 ---

-# CodeCardio-Tutorial
+# CodeCardio

 In this tutorial, I'm going to talk about the basics of using [CodeCardio](codecard.io).
 CodeCardio was created by [DevMountain](devmounta.in) staff for use with our [Web-Dev bootcamp](https://devmounta.in/web-immersive).